therabidbanana/tenkiwi-client/readme.md

 # Tenkiwi Client

+This is the client side part of Tenkiwi, which shows the user experience in the mobile apps or online.
+The bulk of the game rules live in the server component - https://github.com/therabidbanana/tenkiwi

 ## What is it?

 Tenkiwi is a platform for playing storytelling games with friends online - a